strohne/volker/README.md

 ## Installation

-As with all other packages you’ll have to install the package first.
+**1. As with all other packages you’ll have to install the package first.**

     install.packages("strohne/volker")

+You can try alternative versions:

-Alternatively, you can install the latest development version from GitHub using remotes (if asked, skip the updates):
+- If you want, install the main version from GitHub using remotes, which may include features not yet published on CRAN (if asked, skip the updates):

       if (!require(remotes)) { install.packages("remotes") }
-    remotes::install_github("strohne/volker")

-The package includes vignettes, they help getting started.
-When installing a development version, you need to build them.
-Only then, you’ll find them linked in the help index page.

       remotes::install_github("strohne/volker", build_vignettes = TRUE)

-The beta version used in the statistics course in winter 2023/24 at the University of Münster can be installed using remotes from the beta branch (if asked, skip the updates):
+- In case you are adventurous, try the latest experimental development version which lives in the devel branch (if asked, skip the updates):

       if (!require(remotes)) { install.packages("remotes") }
+      remotes::install_github("strohne/volker", ref="devel", upgrade="never", build_vignettes = TRUE)

+- The beta version used in the statistics course in winter 2023/24 at the University of Münster can be installed using remotes from the beta branch (if asked, skip the updates):

+      if (!require(remotes)) { install.packages("remotes") }
       remotes::install_github("strohne/volker", ref="beta", upgrade="never")

-After installing the package, load it:
+**2. After installing the package, load it:**

     library(volker)

-Finally, use it:
+**3. Finally, use it:**

     # Example data
     data <- volker::chatgpt